-To achieve the district's purpose the following expectations have been established across the entire curriculum.
-The student will:

-- demonstrate mastery of essential skills in the academic areas of language arts, science, mathematics, social science, physical education, general technology and the fine and applied arts based on grade level, course and unit outcomes. - 2. demonstrate ability to apply technological concepts, principles, and systems in an ever-changing world. - 3. demonstrate ability to use critical thinking, problem solving and decision making skills to analyze various forms of information. - 4. demonstrate willingness and ability to work with others. - 5. demonstrate that responsible citizens achieve change through the democratic process. - 6. demonstrate behaviors that exhibit a positive self-concept - 7. demonstrate pride in individual excellence. - 8. demonstrate respect for ethnic diversity and multi-cultural heritage. - 9. demonstrate practices of a physically and mentally healthy life-style. - 10. demonstrate ability to communicate effectively.

-School Improvement Plan

-See School Improvement Plans.
-Contact School Office
+Exit Outcomes To achieve the district's purpose the following expectations have been established across the entire curriculum.
+The student will: 1. demonstrate mastery of essential skills in the academic areas of language arts, science, mathematics, social science, physical education, general technology and the fine and applied arts based on grade level, course and unit outcomes.
+2. demonstrate ability to apply technological concepts, principles, and systems in an ever-changing world.
+3. demonstrate ability to use critical thinking, problem solving and decision making skills to analyze various forms of information.
+4. demonstrate willingness and ability to work with others.
+5. demonstrate that responsible citizens achieve change through the democratic process.
+6. demonstrate pride in individual excellence.
+8. demonstrate respect for ethnic diversity and multi-cultural heritage.
+9. demonstrate practices of a physically and mentally healthy life state. life-style.
+10. demonstrate ability to communicate effectively.
+School Improvement Plan See School Improvement Plans.
+Contact School Office Curriculum IC Board-approved district goals and learning objectives shall be used by the staff as the basis for developing and implementing instructional programs.
+Curriculum Maps will be maintained and updated by all teachers Instructional Materials IF IF-R All textbooks, videos, software, and other instructional materials used in the district must: II - K support the district's instructional goals and learning objectives; and meet all copyright and fair use guidelines.
+Videos and other instructional materials may not be used in the classroom solely for recreational purposes.
+Additional Criteria: Video materials must be reviewed by the classroom teacher for a fair and objective presentation of sensitive subjects as the maturity level of its viewers.
+In this connection, the ratings adopted by the Motion Picture Association of America will be applied.